-- The job a student fulfilled during their final performance - A positive quality or characteristic a student holds - An exciting moment throughout theater that included a student - Instructors can also have their own autograph book and write their own compliments in students' books. - Optionally, the classes autograph books can also be made available for other program staff and participants to write in.
+- The job a student fulfilled during their final performance - A positive quality or characteristic a student holds - An exciting moment throughout theater that included a student - o Instructors can also have their own autograph book and write their own compliments in students' books. - Optionally, the classes autograph books can also be made available for other program staff and participants to write in.

 - Provide time for students to review what was written within their autograph books!
 If students wish to share a compliment they received (the author can remain anonymous) or share a compliment they gave to someone else, they can share. - Hold a class discussion and reflect on what was accomplished this summer.
-Question Prompts: - What compliment would you give yourself? - Why do you think theater is important?
+Question Prompts: - Why do you think theater is important?

-During this lesson we were able to look back and remember important moments that happened in theater class.
+• During this lesson we were able to look back and remember important moments that happened in theater class.
 It is important to realize where we started and all the goals we achieved!

-- Below are simple questions and prompts that students will complete at the end of each day during their progression of this lesson. - Ask students one prompt to reflect on what they did today. - How do you think theater can show the diversity of NYC? - Define autograph. - What theater game was played today?
+- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today. - How do you think theater can show the diversity of NYC? - Define autograph. - What theater game was played today?
 Explain the rules.